I am not a runner.

 Truthfully, I loved my college experience and would recommend Ohio University, the first university in Ohio, to anyone, but college definitely turned me fat for good.
 Dining halls in my early college years, Court Street bars in my later years, and my invincible lifestyle of classes, work, late nights, and late mornings for all …cough….five years in Athens.

 I didn’t realize I was fat.
 That is, until one day during my final summer in Athens.
 After a round of golf at the university course (walking 18 holes), I got in my car and immediately felt my chest tighten.
 After a few seconds, I got out of the car and bent over to try and catch my breath.
 The pain finally passed.
-In all reality, it could have just been a bout of gas, but where’s the motivation in that?
+In all reality, it was probably just a bout of gas, but where’s the motivation in that?

 I went home and stepped on the scale.
-I don’t recall exactly, but there was likely a KFC stop in between these developments knowing my impressive collegiate track record.
-This was, after all, the days of the KFC Double Down….you know, the one with fried chicken as the buns of the sandwich and cheese and bacon goodness in the middle.
+I don’t recall exactly, but there was likely a KFC stop in between these developments knowing my impressive collegiate eating track record.
+This was, after all, the days of the KFC Double Down….you know, the one with fried chicken as the buns of the sandwich with cheesy bacon goodness in the middle.

 Oh yeah….back to the scale.
 But seriously, KFC if you are reading this, please bring back the Double Down!

 It read 303…the scale that is.
 303?
 I had hit three bills?
 How could that be?
-I played golf (sometimes not using a cart).
+I played golf (sometimes not using a cart) regularly.
 I played pick-up basketball at least once a month.
 I walked a mile to and from the bars each night (thankfully downhill on the way home).
-Stupid broken scale.

 The next year would be transformational in many ways.
 I moved 900 miles away from home to the swamps of Gainesville, Florida, I morphed from an Ohio Bobcat into a Florida Gator for graduate school, my walk from the bars got much shorter, and it was so damn hot all the time.